 As well, one or more of the involved vehicles may have a dash cam installed that recorded video of the incident.
 One or more eyewitnesses to the crash may have recorded the incident on video with their cell phone.
 Any of these pieces of evidence, or all of them put together may help investigators determine vehicle velocity at the time of the crash.

 Car crash reconstruction professionals

 Attorneys for both plaintiffs and defendants may decide to hire an accident reconstruction expert to help understand what occurred leading up to the collision.
 These professionals are highly trained in the science of car collisions and utilize disciplines such as physics to come to educated conclusions about the events they investigate.
 They can re-create circumstances and actions that lead up to a crash.
 Many times they can determine speed from evidence such as:

 - The quantity of damage sustained by a car as a result of the impact, including the bumper

 - Length of skid marks in relationship to the weight and size of the vehicle

 Experienced car crash attorneys are able to use the strategies mentioned above to determine the key criterion of speed which plays a significant role in many collisions.
 The results can be used to demonstrate the negligence or recklessness of another party.

 If you or a loved one is recovering from a recent vehicle crash and you need to know your options going forward for possible compensation, we can help.
-You can count on the premier law firm of Plaxen & Adler, P.A. to thoroughly investigate your crash and take the steps necessary to ensure you recover any compensation you are owed for your losses.
+You can count on the premier law firm of Plaxen Adler Muncy, P.A. to thoroughly investigate your crash and take the steps necessary to ensure you recover any compensation you are owed for your losses.
 To request a free case evaluation with an experienced Maryland car accident lawyer, send us a message through our contact form or call us today at 410-730-7737.